SAP/open-ux-tools/packages/odata-entity-model/README.md

-# Metadata
+# OData Entity Model

-Package containing metadata service
+Package containing metadata service, which allows to look up elements from entity data model of an OData service.

 ## Installation
 Npm